Starbucks (NASDAQ:SBUX) Price Target Cut to $84.00

-Starbucks (NASDAQ:SBUX – Get Free Report) had its target price decreased by stock analysts at HSBC from $107.00 to $84.00 in a note issued to investors on Friday, Benzinga reports.
-The brokerage presently has a “hold” rating on the coffee company’s stock.
-HSBC’s price objective would suggest a potential upside of 14.90% from the company’s previous close.
+Starbucks (NASDAQ:SBUX – Free Report) had its target price cut by Jefferies Financial Group from $94.00 to $84.00 in a report released on Wednesday, Benzinga reports.
+They currently have a hold rating on the coffee company’s stock.

-A number of other equities research analysts have also recently issued reports on SBUX.
-UBS Group reduced their price objective on Starbucks from $95.00 to $85.00 and set a “neutral” rating for the company in a report on Wednesday.
-Evercore ISI reduced their price objective on Starbucks from $120.00 to $92.00 and set an “outperform” rating for the company in a report on Wednesday.
-Gordon Haskett cut Starbucks from a “buy” rating to a “hold” rating and set a $100.00 price objective for the company. in a report on Tuesday, January 16th.
-DZ Bank cut Starbucks from a “buy” rating to a “hold” rating and set a $75.00 price objective for the company. in a report on Friday.
-Finally, Stephens restated an “equal weight” rating and set a $110.00 price objective on shares of Starbucks in a report on Wednesday, January 31st.
-Seventeen research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $98.38.
+A number of other brokerages have also recently issued reports on SBUX.
+Wells Fargo & Company reissued an overweight rating and issued a $105.00 target price on shares of Starbucks in a report on Monday, April 1st.
+Deutsche Bank Aktiengesellschaft downgraded Starbucks from a buy rating to a hold rating and lowered their price objective for the stock from $108.00 to $89.00 in a research note on Wednesday.
+TD Cowen cut their target price on Starbucks from $100.00 to $85.00 and set a hold rating on the stock in a research note on Wednesday.
+Royal Bank of Canada restated a sector perform rating and set a $102.00 price target on shares of Starbucks in a research report on Wednesday, January 31st.
+Finally, Guggenheim cut their price objective on shares of Starbucks from $100.00 to $91.00 and set a buy rating on the stock in a research report on Friday, April 19th.
+Seventeen equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $97.09.

-Starbucks (NASDAQ:SBUX – Get Free Report) last announced its quarterly earnings results on Tuesday, April 30th.
-The coffee company reported $0.68 earnings per share for the quarter, missing analysts’ consensus estimates of $0.79 by ($0.11).
-The business had revenue of $8.56 billion for the quarter, compared to analyst estimates of $9.12 billion.
+Starbucks (NASDAQ:SBUX – Get Free Report) last released its quarterly earnings data on Tuesday, April 30th.
+The coffee company reported $0.68 EPS for the quarter, missing analysts’ consensus estimates of $0.79 by ($0.11).
+The business had revenue of $8.56 billion during the quarter, compared to analyst estimates of $9.12 billion.
 Starbucks had a negative return on equity of 49.91% and a net margin of 11.38%.
-Starbucks’s quarterly revenue was down 1.8% compared to the same quarter last year.
-During the same period last year, the firm earned $0.74 EPS.
-On average, analysts forecast that Starbucks will post 3.89 earnings per share for the current year.
+The business’s revenue for the quarter was down 1.8% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.74 EPS.
+As a group, sell-side analysts expect that Starbucks will post 3.63 EPS for the current fiscal year.

-In other news, insider Michael Aaron Conway sold 3,250 shares of the company’s stock in a transaction on Thursday, February 15th.
-The shares were sold at an average price of $94.03, for a total transaction of $305,597.50.
-Following the completion of the transaction, the insider now directly owns 84,153 shares in the company, valued at $7,912,906.59.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Over the last ninety days, insiders sold 7,250 shares of company stock worth $651,738.
-Corporate insiders own 1.98% of the company’s stock.
+In other news, CEO Michael Aaron Conway sold 3,250 shares of Starbucks stock in a transaction that occurred on Monday, April 15th.
+The shares were sold at an average price of $85.39, for a total value of $277,517.50.
+Following the transaction, the chief executive officer now owns 81,199 shares of the company’s stock, valued at approximately $6,933,582.61.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In the last three months, insiders sold 7,250 shares of company stock valued at $651,738.
+1.98% of the stock is owned by insiders.

 About Starbucks